noahwoo/noahwoo.github.io/llm-notes.md

             - reading random Wikipedia articles and writing a 2-hop question about them
             - fitler the questions that can be answered by search engine correctly
    - **Least-to-most prompting enables complex reasoning in large language models, 2022, Google**
-      - Oneword: Solve problem harder than the demonstration examples in CoT prompt
+      - In one word: Solve problem harder than the demonstration examples in CoT prompt
       - Methods: least to most prompting, using a progressive sequence prompts to help language model learn a new skill
          - In brief: based on few-shot prompting
             - reduce the complex problem in many sub-problems by querying LLM